 Coloured card or paper

-Anyway, start by painting the underneath of your monster – go with whatever colour you fancy or maybe even use a couple!
+Start your craft by painting the underneath of your monster go with whatever colour you fancy or maybe even use a couple.
 Once your paper bowl is dry it’s time to decorate it.
-For eyes I’ve cut circles out of white card and used a black pen to make pupils in the middle.
+If you don’t fancy getting the paints out then you could always use one coloured paper bowls or plates instead.

 For the mouth I’ve cut two ovals out of black and white card (holding them together while you cut them out) before cutting the teeth shape out of white card as this makes them fit back together better afterwards, you could always just cut out some white card and then draw in the black bits though.

 Glue all of your eyes, teeth, horns or whatever else you can imagine onto your monster until it is ready to display.

 I love teaming a book up with a craft and this activity is the perfect excuse to take a look at some monster themed books for kids.

 Halloween crafts are some of our favourites to share, especially the easy ones!
 Why not try some of these out with your child and make a day of creating some spooky fun together.